 For detailed information, please see the official CTC release for details. https://www.ctc.ca.gov/docs/default-source/commission/coded/2021/coded-21-05.pdf?sfvrsn=ac402ab1_2

 STEP UP and Teach applications are accepted on a year round basis.
 Please note that ALL steps must be completed in order for an application to be considered complete and be reviewed.
 Applications are reviewed based on multiple factors including academic performance, principal recommendation, attendance, and goal credential.
-Completed applications will be reviewed monthly and in the order received.
+Completed applications will be reviewed as program availability allows.
 Eligible applicants will be added to the STEP UP and Teach cohort as space becomes available.

 To apply for the STEP UP program: (Be sure to complete BOTH Steps)